-Saint Patrick may be dead since the 5th century but Saint Patrick’s Day only became an official holiday in 1904!
+Saint Patrick may have been dead since the 5th century but the celebration to remember him only became an official holiday in 1904!
 So let’s take a look at how it all began.

-It’s unbelievable that Saint Patrick’s Day flourished in the USA before it did in Ireland but it’s the truth.
-The honor of beginning the celebration still belongs to the Irish though, don’t worry.
-During the 18th century, the British army was in the USA and among them some Catholic Irish members.
+It’s unbelievable that Saint Patrick’s Day flourished in the USA before it did in Ireland, but it’s the truth.
+The honour of beginning the celebration, however, still belongs to the Irish.
+During the 18th century, the British army was stationed in the USA and among them were some Catholic Irish members.
 They started celebrating Saint Patrick’s Day with a simple dinner.

-In the 19th century, after the civil war, the Irish immigrants grew in numbers.
+In the 19th century, after the civil war, Irish immigrants grew in numbers.
 It was only natural to the festivities on the 17th of March.
 The holiday gained a lot of attention, with parades in several cities scattered across the USA.
-They could show their patriotic pride while doing this.
-The Americans realized that the Irish wouldn’t leave anytime soon so there was only one thing they could do: party with them!
+The Irish soon worked out that they could show their patriotic pride while doing this, and the Americans realised that celebrations wouldn’t end anytime soon so there was only one thing they could do: party with them!

 Irish pubs in Berlin

 There are many different Irish pubs scattered all across Berlin, so many even that it’s difficult pick just one!
 Here are just a few tips to get you started.